 Check out this new HP Deskjet 3722 All-in-One Printer/Copier/Scanner that I bought!
 It is small, but also a workhorse!

-Want to get into your own BTS organization groove?
-Hover over the photo to shop this one-of-a-kind printer!”
+Want to get into your own back-to-school organization groove?

 Setting this printer up was a breeze.
 It’s now connected to our wireless network so that anyone in the house can print from anywhere!
 This makes my family quite happy.

 My favorite feature is the ability to print from my phone.
 For example, I recently purchased tickets to a concert.
 I was able to send the tickets from my phone to the printer in a few simple clicks.